Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

-parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parVpnGatewayEnabled | No       | Switch to enable/disable VPN virtual network gateway deployment. parVpnGatewayConfig | No       | Configuration for VPN virtual network gateway to be deployed. parExpressRouteGatewayEnabled | No       | Switch to enable/disable VPN virtual network gateway deployment. parExpressRouteGatewayConfig | No       | Configuration for ExpressRoute virtual network gateway to be deployed. parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry.
+parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parVpnGatewayEnabled | No       | Switch to enable/disable VPN virtual network gateway deployment. parVpnGatewayConfig | No       | Configuration for VPN virtual network gateway to be deployed. parExpressRouteGatewayEnabled | No       | Switch to enable/disable ExpressRoute virtual network gateway deployment. parExpressRouteGatewayConfig | No       | Configuration for ExpressRoute virtual network gateway to be deployed. parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry.